lupyuen/lupyuen.github.io/src/wasm.md

         strlen(events)  //  Keep the existing events
         - 1;            //  Skip the trailing "]"

-    //  Append the GPIO Set Output Event to the buffer snprintf(
+    //  Append the GPIO Output Event to the buffer snprintf(
         events + keep,
         sizeof(events) - keep,